 How a harsh Polish abortion bill sparked women’s strikes around the world

-This week Polish parliament votes on restricting abortion rights.
-In 2016, we resisted a bill like this, inspiring women from Italy to Argentina.
+This week, Poland's parliament votes on restricting abortion rights.
+In 2016, we resisted a bill like this, inspiring women from Italy to Argentina

 There was no fear in her voice, just an open declaration of war.
 The strike was planned to take place in one week’s time, on a working day.
 This was also a novelty in Poland.
 The action was called the Polish Women’s Strike.
 It quickly and unexpectedly turned into a spontaneous, feminist civic movement of an anti-government nature.
 And each of us had her own personal motivation for joining.